AristotleRazak/s-processor-school-management-system/README.md

 ---

 S-Processor is a school management system that:
-- Tracks student fees and balances
+- Tracks student fees and balances simply
-- Generates financial reports
+- Generates financial reports simply
-- Uses AI to create student remarks
+- Uses AI to create student remarks simply
-- Provides analytics for school management
+- Provides analytics for school management simply

   ## Quick Summary for AI